alex-courtis/arch/README.md

 Add usr and shutdown hooks so that the root filesystem may be retained during shutdown and cleanly unmounted.

+Add consolefont and keymap after base, so that the disk encryption password may be entered sanely.

 If using software raid, add mdadm_udev before encrypt.

 ```sh